You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 “The only significant protective equipment is the qualified safety helmet, and it is capable of a spectacular reduction of head injury frequency and severity.… This research shows NO reasons for a motorcycle rider to be without a safety helmet; qualified helmets do not limit vision or hearing in traffic or cause injury.”

-Helmets are estimated to be 37 percent effective in preventing fatal injuries to motorcycle riders and 41 percent for motorcycle passengers, according to the NHTSA.
+According to the NHTSA, helmets are estimated to be 37 percent effective in preventing fatal injuries to motorcycle riders and 41 percent for motorcycle passengers.

 The NHTSA says 64 percent of motorcyclists overall wear FMVSS 218-compliant helmets.
 In states with universal helmet laws, 89 percent of riders consistently wear helmets, compared with 48 percent in all other states.